Ensembl/ensembl-genes-metadata/README.md

 - `annotation_GCA_update_status_{date_str}.csv` – Status of GCAs of already released annotations.

-### GUI in the browser
+## GUI in the browser
-This currently only works with the GB_metadata_reporting module.
+This currently only works with the assemblies module.
 Start the GUI from the command-line:
 ```sh
 streamlit run src/python/ensembl/genes/metadata/app.py